Honda Pilot Insurance Rates

 Ready to secure cheap Honda Pilot insurance rates?
 Enter your five-digit ZIP code into our FREE quote comparison tool to start comparing affordable Honda Pilot car insurance quotes right away.

-Average insurance prices for a Honda Pilot are $1,310 every 12 months with full coverage.
-Comprehensive costs on average $306 a year, collision insurance costs $448, and liability insurance costs around $398.
-A policy with just liability insurance costs as low as $460 a year, and coverage for high-risk drivers costs around $2,804.
-16-year-old drivers receive the highest rates at up to $4,846 a year.
+Average insurance rates for a Honda Pilot are $1,040 a year for full coverage.
+Comprehensive costs on average $190 a year, collision costs $214, and liability insurance costs $478.
+A liability-only policy costs as little as $526 a year, with high-risk insurance costing around $2,226.
+Teen drivers receive the highest rates at $4,132 a year or more.

 Rate estimates by individual coverage type:

-Prices are based on $500 physical damage insurance deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and Pilot trim levels.
+Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
+Rates are averaged for all states and Pilot trim levels.

 Price Range by Coverage and Risk

-For a driver around age 40, prices range range from the cheapest price of $460 for basic liability insurance to a high of $2,804 for a high-risk insurance policy.
+For a middle-aged driver, prices range go from as low as $526 for only liability insurance to a high of $2,226 for a high risk driver.

 Price Range by Location